 David Ryan Harris – drh3 (John Mayer)

-David Ryan Harris is not only an amazing singer-songwriter in his only right, but is also part of the backing band for John Mayer.
+David Ryan Harris is not only an amazing singer-songwriter in his own right, but is also part of the backing band for John Mayer.
 His IG account and live streams are a great insight into the life of a working sideman and independent artist.

-Neil Fairclough – neilmfairclough (Queen)
+Neil Fairclough – neilmfairclough (Queen + Adam Lambert)

 Questlove – questlove (The Roots, D’Angelo, John Legend)